October 1, 2025

 When conducting a press conference, you cannot schedule any random day and time or decide solely on whether the speaker is free.
 Instead, choose a date for your team and the attending journalists.
 Don’t delay it to the extent that your statement is no longer of interest to the media.

 The time of a press conference is also critical.
-It’s best to choose when the media most likely attend.
+It’s best to choose when the media are most likely to attend.
 Do it at a time when you can maximize press coverage with maximum media participation.

 Ensure your press conference doesn’t coincide with another event that may divert journalists' attention.
 Consider the schedule of the invited media members, especially with work deadlines or other important events.